agility-game/dokploy-home/README.md

 Based on "My Feedback about Nixpacks - an alternative to Buildpacks" at https://www.qovery.com/blog/my-feedback-about-nixpacks-an-alternative-to-buildpacks/

 Based on "Containerising your apps using Nixpacks" at https://nx1.io/blog-posts/containerising-your-apps-using-nixpacks

+Based on "Getting Started with Nix" at https://www.youtube.com/watch?v=xXlCcdPz6Vc